DataDistillation/DataDAM/README.md

 ├── main_DataDAM.py         # Source Code for reproducing DataDAM results on behncmark datasets and IPCs ├── networks.py             # Defines all relevant network architectures, including cross-arch models ├── utils.py                # Defines all utility functions required for any task or ablation in main paper, inlcuding our attention module
+├── distill_test_model.py   # Script to test the frozen models
 ├── requirements.txt        # Lists all related Python packages neccessary for reproducing our model results ├── Supplementary.pdf       # Supplementary pdf for our main paper -- DataDAM └── README.md